What is an SBA Business Plan?

 Step 1: Ensure You Qualify

-You’ll need a credit score between 650-700 and a healthy, consistent cash flow.
+You’ll need a credit score between 650 and 700, as well as a healthy and consistent cash flow.
 How you intend to use the money plays a significant role as well.

 Step 2: Gather Your Documents